brittleru/brittleru/README.md

 <br>

 ## 👨🏻‍💻 &nbsp;About Me
-I'm student at "Universitatea Politehnica din Bucuresti", studying the master's program in Artificial Intelligence (English), I have a bachelor's in Mechatronics and Robotics.
+I'm student at "Universitatea Politehnica din Bucuresti", studying the master's program in Artificial Intelligence (English) and I have a bachelor's in Mechatronics and Robotics.
 Also, I'm a Software Developer who is in love with Web Development and Mobile Robotics, I'm currently enjoying doing it in my free time.

 - 🔭 I’m currently working on a Web Transmission Drone
 - 🌱 I’m currently learning Laravel (PHP) Framework and Golang